 inclusion of part time employees in workforce data or

 calculations.
 Therefore any employee whose FTE changes is

 considered either an addition or reduction to even though they

-might not physically be entering or departing UConn Health
+might not physically be entering or departing UConn Health's workforce.

 Accurate and detailed Applicant Flow Analysis data is